 In addition, a garage or carport on a slope may extend into a required front setback if either:

-- The site rises steeply from the street and compliance with the front setback would place the garage or carport 8' or more above street grade, and there is no reasonable way to provide a driveway up to the residence, or
+- The site rises steeply from the street and compliance with the front setback would place the garage or carport eight feet or more above street grade, and there is no reasonable way to provide a driveway up to the residence, or

-- The site drops steeply from the street and there is no reasonable way to provide a driveway of less than 15% grade down to the residence.
+- The site drops steeply from the street and there is no reasonable way to provide a driveway of less than 15 percent grade down to the residence.

 And the garage or carport meets the following:

-- It is set back at least 5' from the front property line; and
+- It is set back at least five feet from the front property line

-- If located downhill from the street, its height does not exceed 15' above street level if it has a pitched roof or 9' above street level if it has a flat roof; and
+- If located downhill from the street, its height does not exceed 15 feet above street level if it has a pitched roof or nine feet above street level if it has a flat roof

-- If located downhill from the street, the structure and its driveway must be designed to minimize slope disturbance; and
+- If located downhill from the street, the structure and its driveway must be designed to minimize slope disturbance

-- It complies with sight obstruction requirements of Bellevue City Code 14.60 (Transportation Code); and
+- It complies with sight obstruction requirements of Bellevue City Code 14.60 (Transportation Code)

 - It complies with the performance standards of LUC 20.25H.110.D